amethystaurora-robo/Thesis_publication/README.md

 Parameter tuning can be run on DynGENIE3 at any point after Pre-processing_visualization.ipynb.
 The parameter tuning file is parameter_tuning.R.
 TODO:
-Make DynGENIE3 workflow and input into readme
-Finish methods and description
 DynGENIE3
 Add versions, requirements include what versions, access to HPC, access to Jupyter notebook Make sure abbreviations are defined once only